hadley/adv-r/Special-environments.md

 })()
 ```

-(In javascript this is called the immediately invoked function expression (IIFE))
+(In javascript this is called the immediately invoked function expression (IIFE), and is used extensively in modern javascript to encapsulate different javascript libraries)

 R provides another tool that's a little less verbose, the `local()` function: